Steps to recover an expired or canceled website.

-When you reactivate an expired or cancelled site, you'll select a billing plan, and start a new billing cycle.
+On the day you reactivate an expired or canceled site, you'll select a billing plan, and start a new billing cycle.

 Retrieving your content

 - You can check if your site has expired by visiting its URL.
-You'll see a message that says "Website expired."
+If expired, a message appears that says "Website expired."
 If the message doesn't appear, but you can't login, visit, I can't login to troubleshoot.

-- If you login, and the right content after logging in, you might be in a different site connected to your account.
+- If you login, and the right content doesn't appear, you may be accessing the wrong site.
 For help logging into the correct site, visit Managing multiple sites.

-- If your site isn't loading at your custom domain but works at your built-in .squarespace.com domain, this means there's an issue with your domain.
+- If your site isn't loading at your custom domain but works at your built-in .squarespace.com domain, there's likely an issue with your custom domain.
 If you have a Squarespace Domain, you may need to verify it.

 Step 1 - Log in

 After reactivating your site, your content may appear as you last left it.
 It's appearance depends on how long the site has been canceled or expired.
 Content can take up to a few hours to repopulate on your site.